-29 The parties may negotiate additional exclusions, and Licensor will be required to follow the policy of its Office of General Counsel in these matters.
+The parties may negotiate additional exclusions, and Licensor will be required to follow the policy of its Office of General Counsel in these matters.

-30 These provisions are not included in the Term Sheet because each Licensor will be subject to the policies of its Office of General Counsel on these matters.
+These provisions are not included in the Term Sheet because each Licensor will be subject to the policies of its Office of General Counsel on these matters, and hence there are no "standard" terms.